-FHT has established several artistic goals reflecting the highest integrity as it continues to accomplish its overall goal to evolve and grow as an artistic and educational entity.
-Fountain Hills Theater is committed to choosing and producing high-quality plays and musicals based on a mix of popular appeal, artistic merit and manageable logistics.
+Fountain Hills Theater remains committed to choosing and producing high-quality plays and musicals based on a mix of popular appeal, artistic merit and manageable logistics.

-Our dedication to quality has earned us many awards over the years, including recognition as Arizona?s finest non-contract theater.
-Over the years, FHT has garnered hundreds of statewide ariZoni nominations and numerous additional awards.
+The theater’s dedication to quality has earned many awards over the years, including recognition as Arizona’s finest non-equity theater.
+Over the years, FHT has garnered literally hundreds of statewide ariZoni nominations and numerous additional awards.